17 Ways to Ease into Summer

 Make a Summer Bucket List

-My sister LiLi started making a summer bucket list several years ago when her kids were in kindergarten.
-And now, we all make our own list too.
+My baby sister started making a summer bucket list several years ago when her kids were in kindergarten.

-Each year, she gathers her family together over dinner and lets the littles help create a family summer bucket list.
+Each year, she gathers her family together over dinner and lets the littles who are now teenagers help create a family summer bucket list.

-This list contains everything from spending the night in a hotel to a horse camp to swim with pigs in the Bahamas.
+This list usually contains everything from spending the night in a hotel to attending horse camp to swimming with pigs in the Bahamas.

 Attend a Night Hike at a State Park